 "If the state approves the changes exactly as they are, then I think we'd take legal action because the procedures were fatal-

 ly flawed," said Suhag Shukla, an attorney hired by the Hindu American Foundation, citing some 18 to 20 edits and contending the board failed tocomply with state regulations in its review and approval process.
-"We feel there are at least three or four key areas where the books do not present Hinduism accurately and respectfully."

 While most of the edits appear to clarify and simplify complex issues of Indian history, other recommendations include replacing "caste" with "class," and adding "some historians believe" on historical references.